What to do about rain rot on your horse!

 - Luckily, it’s not itchy, which would only create more damage from rubbing.
 This can also help your Veterinarian diagnose a skin issue, so if you suspect a skin infection, look for signs of rubbing or itchiness.

 This is an advanced case.

-Think long and hard about putting tack on.
+Think long and hard about putting tack on your horse.
 Open sores + tack is a mighty good reason to cause some significant pain.

 If you want to pick up some M-T-G for your horse, you can do so here.
 Do talk to your vet and make sure it’s appropriate.
 As an Amazon Associate, I earn from qualifying purchases.
 This is no extra cost to you, at all!
 I greatly appreciate your support.